Murano, the Glass Island

 Catch the 4.1 or 4.2 waterbus.
 The 4.1 will get you to the Murano Colonna

-stop in only 10 minutes; the Faro, Navagero, and Museo stops take longer.
+stop in 10 minutes; the Faro, Navagero, and Museo stops take longer.

-vaporetti require only 9 minutes to reach the Murano Faro stop on their
+require only nine minutes to reach the Murano Faro stop on their way to more

 From the Piazzale Roma or Ferrovia (the bus and